mrazomej/AutoEncoderToolkit.jl/docs/src/index.md

     linear layer to the shape expected by the transposed convolutional layers.
     This custom layer is needed to be able to save the model and load it later.

-By defining the decoder as a `BernoulliDecoder`, `AutoEncode.jl` already knows the log-likehood function to use when training the model.
+By defining the decoder as a `BernoulliDecoder`, `AutoEncoderToolkit.jl` already knows the log-likehood function to use when training the model.
 We can then simply define our variational autoencoder by combining the encoder and decoder as